Even as a small girl in Caracas, Venezuela, Sofia Savoca knew she wanted to be an architect, an urban planner or a civil engineer.

-Savoca got in everywhere she applied, including Northeastern and Temple universities and the University of Connecticut.
-But UMass Lowell invited her to join the Honors College.
+She got in everywhere she applied, but UMass Lowell invited her to join the Honors College.
 That sealed the deal.

 Savoca says she loves her honors classes because they are smaller and involve more contact with professors, as well as group projects.
 Those have taught her to embrace teamwork and work on her communication skills, she says.